-S. Herbert Evison’s NPS Oral History Project—Collected from 1959-1963 and 1972-1974, these interviews focus on early NPS history, with a particular emphasis on Civilian Conservation Corps (CCC) men.
+S. Herbert Evison’s NPS Oral History Project — Collected from 1959-1963 and 1972-1974, these interviews focus on early NPS history, with a particular emphasis on Civilian Conservation Corps (CCC) men.
 Evison collected 475 interviews, including those with NPS directors, superintendents, program managers, and others.
-Most interviews are transcribed but few have been digitized.

-Dorothy B. Huyck’s Women in the NPS Oral History Project—Collected from 1976-1979, these interviews focus on the experiences of women in the NPS.
+Dorothy B. Huyck’s Women in the NPS Oral History Project — Collected from 1976-1979, these interviews focus on the experiences of women in the NPS.
 Huyck recorded interviews with 144 women and some men.
 She also conducted unrecorded telephone interviews with over 70 individuals and her notes are available in this collection.
 Interviews are with a wide range of "rank and file" women as well as notable figures in NPS history.
-Many interviews are transcribed but few are digitized.
+Some interviews describe discrimination or use offensive language.

-September 11, 2001 Oral History Project—Following the 9/11 terrorist attacks in New York, Washington, D.C., and Pennsylvania, NPS historians and ethnographers recorded the memories of staff who experienced the events and their aftermaths.
+September 11, 2001 Oral History Project — Following the 9/11 terrorist attacks in New York, Washington, D.C., and Pennsylvania, NPS historians and ethnographers recorded the memories of staff who experienced the events and their aftermaths.
 More than 100 employees were interviewed for the project, primarily from the Statue of Liberty, Arlington House, and U.S. Park Police from Washington, D.C. and New York.
 Interviews with staff detailed from other parks to deal with emergency response are also included.
 Some readers may find recollections of the 9/11 attacks emotionally disturbing.

-Association of National Park Rangers (ANPR) Oral History Project—Sixty-nine interviews conducted with employees that joined the NPS in the 1950s-1970s.
+Association of National Park Rangers (ANPR) Oral History Project— Sixty-seven interviews conducted with employees that joined the NPS in the 1950s-1970s.
 Collected in advance of the NPS Centennial in 2016, the individuals interviewed occupied leadership positions during decades of great change for the NPS.
 Some interviews describe discrimination, suicide, and assaults and other criminal activities.